lgabs/janus/README.md

 And that's it!
 Now, inside our environment, we can import the `janus` lib inside our scripts with plain `import janus` etc. Try to test using the same code on `experiment_example.ipynb` notebook here or in a plain terminal.

+## Using as an Application

+You can use _janus_ as a streamlit product.
+Just run `make run` and an streamlit app will launch.

 ## References
 * [What is A/B Testing](https://en.wikipedia.org/wiki/A/B_testing)